Proof of the $(\alpha,\beta)$--inversion formula conjectured by Hsu and Ma: Some explicit matrix inversions

-We end this paper by an elliptic divisible sequence $\{W_n\}_{n\in\mathbb{Z}}$ first introduced by M. Ward \cite{ward}.
-This important sequence is defined recursively by
+We end this paper by the third new matrix inversion related to the elliptic divisibility sequence $\{W_n\}_{n\in\mathbb{Z}}$ first introduced by M. Ward \cite{ward}.
+Recall that the elliptic divisibility sequence $\{W_n\}_{n\in\mathbb{Z}}$ is defined recursively by

 See \cite{poorten} for details.
-Our only goal here is to give a general reciprocal relation for such kind of sequences.
-It convictively shows that the $(\alpha,\beta)$--inversion formula of Conjecture \ref{Thmainnewab} has an advantage over the $(f,g)$--inversion of Theorem \ref{fg} as far as discrete sequences are concerned. \begin{lz} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by
+Our purpose here is to give a general reciprocal relation for such kind of sequences.
+It convictively shows that the $(\alpha,\beta)$-inversion formula of Conjecture \ref{Thmainnewab} has an advantage over the $(f,g)$-inversion of Theorem \ref{fg} as far as discrete sequences are concerned. \begin{tl} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by